 For example, bake a couple dozen egg-and-vegetable muffin cups for quick and tasty breakfasts-on-the-go.
 Put together your lunches in Bento boxes and store them in your refrigerator.
 And combine ingredients for slow cooker or Instant Pot recipes in zipper-lock bags to eliminate prep time during weeknight dinners.

-|Refined white flour||Whole wheat flour, almond flour, brown rice flour|
+|Refined white flour||100% whole wheat flour, almond flour, brown rice flour|

 |Sugar||Xylitol, stevia, erythritol|

-|White rice||Brown rice or quinoa|
+|White rice||Brown rice, wild rice, quinoa|

-|Spaghetti/pasta||100% whole wheat varieties, or spiralized veggies like squash or zucchini|
+|Spaghetti/pasta||100% whole wheat varieties or spiralized veggies like squash or zucchini|

 |Sweetened chocolate chips||Unsweetened cacao nibs|